deobfuscated-org/toon/docs/hardware/toonv1.md

 This module is not required for the Toon to function.
 You can also connect the wall mount connector directly to 24V DC power, and use the Toon without OpenTherm functionality.

+The Toon will sort out polarity fully automatically, so it does not matter which pin is connected to which wire.

 ### JTAG header
 The Toon v1 PCB has a 14-pin JTAG header.
 The kind folks at Quby have even